aaron-nielsen/aaron-nielsen.github.io/education.md

 In August 2018, I joined the CSU Department of Statistics as an Assistant Professor and was promoted to Associate Professor in July 2024.

 After taking undergraduate Philosophy courses part-time as a faculty member at CSU, I completed a Bachelor of Arts degree in Philosophy in May 2024.
-I plan to continue my studies in Philosophy and begin work on a graduate degree soon.
+I am currently taking classes to complete a B.A. in Political Science and am about half done with the requirements.
+Next, I plan to continue my studies in Philosophy and begin work on a graduate degree.
 My interest in Philosophy stems from a deep curiosity about the foundational aspects of mathematics, statistics, science, and logic.

 ## Recent Studies